GoldenIsy/Flower_Docker_Keras/README.md

 How to run:
-After building the Docker Images in the Main folder and the Server folder (simply with the build.bat) you can run the "manyrun.sh" (after choosing a Dataset) or use Docker-compose up.
+After building the Docker Images in the Main folder and the Server folder (simply with the build.bat) you can run the "manyrun.sh" or use Docker-compose up.

 Current Error: